 Flaxseed oil – 1 tablespoon daily.

-Zymactive from Natural Factors is a mixture of proteolytic enzymes.
+Repair Gold from Enzymedica is a mixture of proteolytic enzymes.
 Proteolytic enzymes (or proteases) refer to the various enzymes that digest (break down into smaller units) protein.
-These enzymes include the pancreatic proteases chymotrypsin and trypsin, bromelain (pineapple enzyme), papain (papaya enzyme), fungal proteases, and Serratia peptidase (the “silk worm” enzyme).
+These enzymes include bromelain (pineapple enzyme), papain (papaya enzyme), fungal proteases, and Serratia peptidase (the “silk worm” enzyme).
 Clinical studies have shown improvements in the quality of life of MS patients taking proteolytic enzymes.
-Zymactive and other proteolytic enzyme complexes should be taken on an empty stomach when being used for effects other than as a digestive aid.
-Take 2-4 tablets of Zymactive High Potency three times daily twenty minutes or so before meals.
+Proteolytic enzyme complexes should be taken on an empty stomach when being used for effects other than as a digestive aid.
+Take 2 capsules of Repair Gold twice daily twenty minutes or so before meals.

 B12 Methylcobalamin.
 Methylcobalamin is the body’s active form of vitamin B12.
 Methylcobalamin levels in the serum, red blood cells, and CNS are low in multiple sclerosis.
 The coexistence of a vitamin B12 deficiency in MS may aggravate the disease or promote another cause of progressive demyelination.
 The recommended dosage for methylcobalamin in MS is 15,000 mcg per day.